The Best Pet Insurance Companies of 2023

 You will be reimbursed for the percentage amount you chose at the time of enrollment.
 Again, reimbursement percentages that are offered can vary per company.
 Standard ones include 50%, 70%, 90%, and 100%.

 Tell the truth: It seems obvious, but tell the truth about your critter’s breed and age.
 It won’t do you or your pet any good if you fib on this information.
-With an animal, it will come out eventually anyways.
+With an animal, it will come out eventually anyway.
 If you purchase pet insurance try to do so when your dog or cat are young and healthy.